frankdede/CMPUT404-assignment-css-hell/README.md

 Collaborate with Yuwei Duan
 The part2 css code was adapted from bootstrap: http://getbootstrap.com/
-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
+Textual content is copyright Guanqi Huang ,Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.